 For generations, retirees have used their free time to travel.
 Now, a growing number of such folks are choosing one-way adventures, with no plans of returning home.

 The percentage of Americans retiring abroad jumped 17 percent between 2010 and 2015, according to an Associated Press report.
-A little under 400,000 retirees are now expatriates, and that number is expected to grow.
+A little under 400,000 retirees were expatriates four years ago, and that number is expected to grow.

 Some countries are more attractive destinations than others.
-In fact, one country — Costa Rica– is especially desirable for its cheap, modern health care, as we reported earlier this year.
+In fact, one country — Costa Rica– is especially desirable for its cheap, modern health care, as we reported last year.

 You’re less likely to downsize